3 A Theory of Requirements Engineering - Part II

 Grammar

 In natural language, domain assumptions are usually expressed using verbs in the indicative mood, a grammatical mood used to state facts and beliefs.
-For example, “if the plane is moving on the runway, then its wheels are turning”.
-This contrasts with stakeholder goals and machine requirements that are expressed in the optative mood, using modal verbs like “must”, “should”, or “shall”.
+For example, “If the plane is moving on the runway, then its wheels are turning”.
+This contrasts with domain goals and machine requirements that are expressed in the optative mood, using modal verbs like “must”, “should”, or “shall”.

-Domain assumptions that express an expected behaviours from actors in the World can also be written in the optative mood.
+However, domain assumptions that express expected behaviours of a world actor are typically written in the optative mood.
 For example, “After landing, the pilot must press the ground braking button to deploy the ground spoilers and reverse thrust”.

 Synonyms